ronakupadhyaya/SQL/day1/Select.md

 ![Select 3](img/select3.png)

 This will sort the output by the specified field.
-You can also sort in descending order using this command.
+It will sort things in ascending order by default but you can also sort in descending order:

 ```SQL
 SELECT age FROM users ORDER BY age DESC;
 ```

-ASC is used for ascending if you need to specify that but ascending is typically the default.

 You'll notice that the NULLs came out at the bottom.
 NULLs are a special case in SQL.
-Unlike in many programming languages where a NULL is equivalent to zero, in SQL NULLs are their own entity.
+Unlike in other programming languages, in SQL NULLs are not equal to anything.
+In fact, in SQL NULL isn't even equal to itself.
 You can't compare a NULL to a number or a string.
-And you can specify where you want the NULLs to appear in a sorted order.
+We use this syntax to specify where NULL appears in sorted order:

 ```SQL
 SELECT age FROM users ORDER BY age NULLS FIRST LIMIT 5;